Bees at Work: The Wonders of Wax

 As discussed in more detail below, worker bees have a seemingly innate ability to build nearly perfect comb structures with cells that are (for the most part) consistently uniform in size, shape, and tilt.
 This precision suggests they must contain some ability to measure and plan before beginning construction.
 Honey bees use “festooning,” where they cluster and hang in chains, to measure distances and ensure proper alignment of their comb.
 During festooning, bees coordinate their scaffolding all while working in complete darkness and relying on touch or chemical pheromones for communication.

 As beekeepers, we often observe festooning when we pull frames apart in our Langstroth hives.
-While the bees pictured here aren't using festooning to measure their scaffolding, this behavior resembles how they measure and space their comb during construction.
+While the bees pictured above aren't using festooning to measure their scaffolding, this behavior resembles how they measure and space their comb during construction.

 What are the properties of beeswax?